In Honor of Artist Alison Saar

 Adobe Foundation

-The Adobe Foundation creates positive change through support for creative and digital literacy, social equity and opportunity, and active engagement in the communities where we live and work.
+The Adobe Foundation creates positive change through support for creative and digital literacy, social equity and opportunity, and active engagement in the communities where they live and work.
 The Adobe Foundation is a private foundation created and funded by Adobe Inc.

 Artist Honoree